The BEST Waterproof Fitbits, Fitness Trackers and Swim Trackers

 Fitbits and activity trackers are all the rage these days.
-But people have a common misconception that they are all waterproof.
-Most of the top selling models are not.
+Think all Fitbits are waterproof?!
+Think again!
+See our list of waterproof fitbits to see which fitness trackers are actually waterproof!
 So let's take a look at the best waterproof fitbits, fitness trackers and swim trackers.
 Affiliate links are included in this post for easy comparison shopping.

 If you're hopping over here from my popular post on 5 Ways to Waterproof Your Fitbit, or No Your Fitbit is NOT Waterproof, then you might be a little annoyed that you shelled out all this moolah for a cool fitness wearable and you can't get it wet.